CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 this may not show.
 In addition, the display is rounded off, e.g. 80 seconds will show as "1m" (for 1 minute), even although it really is set at 80 seconds.

-### How can I get my RangeFinder and my GPS to both auto-detect without conflict?

-RangerFinder support is limited to Windows Mobile devices.

-If your RangeFinder is Bluetooth, then you cannot also have a Bluetooth GPS.
-The way to do this is to turn on your GPS and get it to detect first.
-Once CyberTracker has detected the GPS at a particular port, it will remember that for all future tries.
-Then do the same for the RangeFinder.

-### What RangeFinders does CyberTracker support?

-RangerFinder support is limited to Windows Mobile devices.

-CyberTracker supports RangeFinders that output the Laser Atlanta NMEA sentences LA1KA, LA1KC and LA1KD.
-RangeFinders are not currently supported on iOS or Android.

 ### How can I export data that I collect back to my GPS?